-KMK HEOR Principal Huanxue Zhou‘s latest manuscript has been published.
-The title of the article is Impact of Switching to Fingolimod Versus Injectable Disease-Modifying Therapy Cycling on Risk of Multiple Sclerosis-Related Relapses.
+KMK HEOR Principal Huanxue Zhou‘s latest manuscript, Impact of Switching to Fingolimod Versus Injectable Disease-Modifying Therapy Cycling on Risk of Multiple Sclerosis-Related Relapses, was published in the International Journal of MS Care.
 A PDF of the article is available for download.